RohanSengupta326/AnimePedia/README.md

 - Clone this repository using `git clone https://github.com/RohanSengupta326/AnimePedia.git`.
 - `cd AnimePedia`.
 - `flutter pub get` to get all the dependencies.
+- change Flutter channel with command `flutter channel master`
+- run `flutter upgrade`
-- `flutter run` to run the project on connected device / emulator.
+- `flutter run` to run the project on connected device / emulator or, run from your IDE.

 ## Screenshots :